-Speaking of moving over, Georgia has also created a law to slow down and move over for not only police cars stopped on road shoulders, but emergency responders, tow truck drivers, and garbage trucks.
+Georgia has also created a law to slow down and move over for not only the police, but emergency responders, tow truck drivers, and garbage trucks.
 Numerous emergency responders and assistance workers are killed because of vehicles that fail to obey this law.

-So, if you see a vehicle with, not just flashing blue lights, but flashing orange or yellow lights, either move over one lane away from the vehicle or slow down to at least 10 mph below the speed limit.
+So, if you see a vehicle with flashing blue, orange, or yellow lights, either move over or slow down to at least 10 mph below the speed limit.

 5. Make sure your headlights are on in the rain

 This law is more than just a safety recommendation.
 Georgia law requires cars to turn their headlights on in the rain, even in the daytime.
 Headlights can increase your ability to see other cars in the rain, but it can also help other cars see you.
-So, even if you have automatic headlights, make sure that they turn on and that you’ve maintained them well enough to see through a storm and at night (at least 300 ft in front of the vehicle).
-Also, make sure that your taillights are operational and visible when your headlights turn on as a part of your regular vehicle maintenance.
+Even if you have automatic headlights, make sure that they’ve turned on.
+Also, make sure that your taillights are operational and visible as part of your regular vehicle maintenance.

 6. If an intersection’s traffic light is out, treat it as a four-way stop

-Sometimes power outages happen in your home or just within your neighborhood block.
-However, if you find yourself at an intersection usually lit up by a traffic light and its power is out, Georgia law dictates that you treat the intersection as a four-way stop.
-This means that whoever approaches the intersection comes to a full stop and then has the right of way.
+If you find yourself in this situation, Georgia law dictates that you treat the intersection as a four-way stop.
+This means that whoever approaches the intersection first has the right of way.
 If two or more cars stop at the intersection at the same time, the driver to the left of the person on the main road goes first, and then each driver takes turns going, clockwise, around the intersection.

 Of course, if the emergency lights for the intersection activate where there are either blinking yellow or red lights, follow those signals.
 And always stay alert!